32 Free Meeting Agenda Templates [Word] – Staff, Team, Board

 Discussion

 The agenda should then outline how the different topics shall be handled by allocating appropriate time to each item or speaker.
 Avoid allocating time such that the meeting ends up being unnecessarily long.
-People prefer relatively short meetings that are productive.
+People prefer relatively short ones that are productive.
 To avoid having to conduct a long meeting, the company can keep the number of topics and activities to a minimum.
 The agenda should indicate the starting and ending time of discussion for each item.
 Items such as recess can also be allocated time.
-Allocate time for any unresolved issues from the previous meeting.
+Allocate time for any unresolved issues from the previous one.

 Questions and answers

 Then, the agenda should outline how questions, urgent and critical issues shall be raised and responded to during the meeting.
-Some issues might need to be “parked” for a later date; however, the meeting agenda should be created to provide an opportunity to tackle unprecedented issues.
+Some issues might need to be “parked” for a later date; however, the agenda should be created to provide an opportunity to tackle unprecedented issues.
 This section can include a set of ground rules and norms that participants can use to address pressing issues in order to facilitate effective participation.
 These ground rules can include signals when inquiring, decision-making methods, making such as consultations, consensus, majority rule or voting, etc.

 Action items

-Tips for Meeting Agenda
+Tips for Agenda

-To improve the effectiveness of the meeting agenda, there are several tips a company can consider implementing when preparing the meeting agenda template.
+To improve the effectiveness of the agenda, there are several tips a company can consider implementing when preparing the agenda template.
 This way, the meeting gets to address all or most of the pertinent agenda items in a transparent way.
-These tips are as follows:

-Make clear meeting objectives.
+Make clear objectives

 List agenda topics as questions or tasks

-On a meeting agenda template, the agenda topics of discussion should be presented as questions or tasks that need to be accomplished.
+On an agenda template, the agenda topics of discussion should be presented as questions or tasks that need to be accomplished.
 Questions create an opportunity for participants to air different opinions and are recommended for more consultative meetings.
 Tasks can be used when addressing topics that are more informative in nature.
 Questions and tasks ensure that an orderly meeting is held.
 Participants can stick to one topic/question or task at a given time.

 Clarify expectations and responsibilities

-If the meeting participants are expected to contribute in any other way other than attendance, the meeting agenda template should clarify what is expected from each participant and the responsibilities assigned to each individual.
+If the participants are expected to contribute in any other way other than attendance, the agenda template should clarify what is expected from each participant and the responsibilities assigned to each individual.
 Expectations can be in the form of presenting a specific report, providing insight into a particular topic, analysis, and assessment of data, etc. The company should alert the contributing participants in advance to give them ample time to prepare.
-Clearly defined expectations and responsibilities in a meeting ensure participants prepare their presentations based on the time allocated to them.
-This way, each participant keeps time during presentations, and time is well managed such that there is time to discuss all essential items during the meeting.

 Estimate a realistic duration (amount of time) for each topic

-The company should allocate realistic proportions of time to each meeting agenda template item.
+The company should allocate realistic proportions of time to each template item.
 This prevents a situation where the execution of the agenda is rushed or an overly long meeting that sees the productivity of the participants dwindle, leading to premature and hasty decisions.
 When allocating time to a topic, consider the time taken for introduction, raising and answering questions, evaluating potential solutions, and decision-making.

 Get feedback from your team